tmtxt/tmtxt.github.com/_posts/2013-01-01-macports-the-macos-package-manager.md

 $ sudo port list installed
 {% endhighlight %}

-So those are some basic commands for MacPorts, actually, the most inportant is **install**, **uninstall** and **upgrade**.
+So those are some basic commands for MacPorts.
+Actually, the most inportant ones are
+**install**, **uninstall** and **upgrade**.
 Now you can use **MacPorts** to install many open source application like VLC, Emacs, Handbrake, iTerm, VirtualBox, Qt,...